Our Adoption Process & Information.

 The rescue was created to rescue abandoned dogs, find healthy, loving, permanent homes for them and also create a more responsible world of pet ownership.
 Therefore we are adamant about vaccinations, regular vet care, socialization and spay/neutering as basic requirements for reducing the number of abandoned and euthanized pets on this planet.
 Before completing our application, please be aware that all current pets must be spayed/neutered and up-to-date on vaccines unless there is a documented medical reason from your veterinarian.
 The dog you are applying for MUST be kept as an inside dog (meaning not chained up and/or living outside in any capacity).
 Applicants myst be 21 or older to adopt a dog.

 Step 2: Schedule a meet with the dog.
-Most of our dogs live in foster homes that we can coordinate directly with, but we also work closely with Pennridge Animal Hospital (owned by two of our founders – Dr. Beth Mehaffey and Dr. Jen Heller), and will sometimes do meetings there as well.
+All of our dogs live in foster homes that we can coordinate directly with, but we also work closely with Pennridge Animal Hospital (owned by two of our founders – Dr. Beth Mehaffey and Dr. Jen Heller), and will sometimes do meetings there as well.

 Pennridge Animal Hospital